Sleeper85/esphome-jk-bms-can/README.md

 ## Known issues

-* ESP32 has a bug that causes WDT reboot if no other devices on CAN bus to ACK the packets.
-If you try to run without inverter it will not work as it will constantly WDT reboot!
+* Fixed in version 1.15.1 - ~~ESP32 has a bug that causes WDT reboot if no other devices on CAN bus to ACK the packets.
+If you try to run without inverter it will not work as it will constantly WDT reboot!~~
-* Probably daily reboots if the ESP32 is not connected to Home Assistant.
+* Probably daily reboots if the ESP32 is not connected to Home Assistant (to be tested).
 * The battery type sensor is pretty useless because the BMS reports always the same value (`Ternary Lithium`).
 Regardless of which battery type was set / parameter set was loaded via the android app. ([#9][i9])
 * ESP32: Adding all supported sensors can lead to a stack overflow / boot loop.
 This can be solved by increasing the stack size. ([#63][i63])